djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 reaching to the top requires a couple of hand holds and man-oeuvres.
 At maximum elevation you will enjoy and relax unbelievable view from 4,533 meters up.
 Menteber is village and where you’ll camp awaits.

-Route: Ambiko to Menteber
+-Route: Ambiko to Menteber

-Length of hike : 11 hours, 23km
+-Length of hike : 11 hours, 23km

-##### Day 6
+#### Day 6

-### Kiddus Yared

-Rise with the sun over some warming porridge before starting your ascent up Kiddis Yared, The second highest peak in the Simien range.
+- Rise with the sun over some warming porridge before starting your ascent up Kiddis Yared, The second highest peak in the Simien range.
 After wards, The trail follows the ridge westwards for those who haven’t had quite enough mountain.
 Conquering, you can trek up Abba Yared at 4,409 meters before joining the live stock paths that head towards your campsite at Arkwassie(3600m).
 From here it’s pretty much all down hill as you press on to our campsite.

-Route: Menteber to Arkwassie
+- Route: Menteber to Arkwassie

-Length of trek: 12 hours, 25km
+- Length of trek: 12 hours, 25km

-##### Day 7
+#### Day 7

-### Meker Abiye

-You’ll head over the ridge and down to the northern lowland of the park.
+- You’ll head over the ridge and down to the northern lowland of the park.
 The path cling to the highland and leads to a pretty location called Sana (3020m) at the bottom, there is swimming river at (2000m) altitude.
 Meker Abiya is pretty village underneath Imet Gogo.
 You’ll relax and enjoy in the campsite view of the mountain top in the distance.

-Route: Arkwassie to Meker Abiya
+- Route: Arkwassie to Meker Abiya

-Length of trek: 7-8 hours, 21km
+- Length of trek: 7-8 hours, 21km

-##### Day 8
+#### Day 8

-### Mullit

-Is the easiest walk of the trip with the set of along river valley and back over onto the ridge.
+- Is the easiest walk of the trip with the set of along river valley and back over onto the ridge.
 There are attractive villages and farmland with the Omnipresent peaks of the Simien range at the background.
 After you enjoyed swimming and coffee in one of the villages you’ll arrive to Picturesque village of Mullit (2050m).

-Route: Meker Abiya to Mullit
+- Route: Meker Abiya to Mullit

-Length of trek: 5-6 hours, 17km
+- Length of trek: 5-6 hours, 17km

-##### Day 9
+#### Day 9

-### Limalimo Lodge or Debark

-From Mullit is short walk to town of Adigrat Arkay.
+- From Mullit is short walk to town of Adigrat Arkay.
 You can return to Debark for your onward journey but we do recommend you to spend night at the incredible Limalimo Lodge to relax after your adventure.

-### What ever your budgets, group size, length of stay, preferred activity or appetite for adventure,We can help.
+#### What ever your budgets, group size, length of stay, preferred activity or appetite for adventure,We can help.